calyxir/calyx/docs/frontends/tvm-relay.md

 # TVM Relay

 [TVM][] is a compiler for machine learning frameworks that can optimize and target kernels to several different backends.
+[Relay][] is a high level intermediate representation for the TVM framework.
+The goal of Relay is to replace old computation graph based IRs with a more expressive IR that can be optimized for many targets.
+More information can be found in [this paper][roesch-etal].

 The TVM Relay frontend lives in the [relay-lang][] folder in the Calyx repository and generates Calyx components from the Relay